IHF World Women's Handball Championship: 1970–1990: Domination of East Germany and Soviet Union

 At the 1982 World Championship, the Soviet Union confirmed its dominance, winning its first world title.
-Turchina’s teammates won all their matches except for a final inconsequential match against Hungary, which allowed the Hungarians to take the silver medal.
+Turchyna's teammates won all their matches except for a final inconsequential match against Hungary, which allowed the Hungarians to take the silver medal.
 Yugoslavia earned bronze, while East Germany, in decline, finished just off the podium.
 This edition also marked the arrival of South Korea at the highest level, finishing sixth, signaling the emergence of competitive teams outside Europe and the continued globalization of handball.

 Yugoslavia (right) vs. Congo (left) at the 1980 Olympic Games.
 Wearing number 9 for Yugoslavia is Svetlana Kitić, considered the greatest handball player of all time by the IHF.

 This development likely contributed to the expansion from twelve to sixteen teams for the 1986 World Championship.
-The Soviet team, still led by Zinaida Turchina, defeated Czechoslovakia 30–22 in the final, retaining their title from 1982.
+The Soviet team, still led by Zinaida Turchyna, defeated Czechoslovakia 30–22 in the final, retaining their title from 1982.
 In the third-place match, Norway defeated East Germany 23–19, achieving its first podium finish at the world level.

 The 1990 World Championship was the last edition of the Cold War era.
 Although German reunification had occurred two months earlier in October, two German teams still participated, with the former East Germany defeating the former West Germany 25–19 in the third-place match, a result rich in symbolic significance.
 The tournament was also the first held outside Europe, in South Korea.
 The host Koreans, who had sensationally won the Olympic title in Seoul two years earlier, were favorites but finished in a disappointing eleventh place.
 Reflecting the dominance of Eastern Bloc countries, the USSR and Yugoslavia met in the final after dominating their opponents.
 Although the Soviets quickly took a 4-goal (9–5) and later 6-goal lead (17–11), the Yugoslavs closed the gap to one goal with 12 minutes remaining (20–19).
 However, the USSR quickly restored a three-goal margin to ultimately win 24–22, securing their third consecutive title.
-Soviet player Marina Bazanova became the fifth athlete to achieve three world championship titles.
+Soviet player Maryna Bazanova became the sixth athlete to achieve three world championship titles.